 Cardio Equipment That Goes the Distance

 Cardio isn’t just about working out.
-It can help improve heart health, endurance, and stamina as well.
+It can also help improve heart health, endurance, and stamina.
 A gym wouldn’t be complete without its staple cardio machines like these:

 - Treadmills: A gym classic for good reason.
 From running marathons to high-intensity interval training (HIIT), treadmills provide an important workout space.
 Make sure it comes equipped with multiple settings and programs.
 Consider investing in one with shock absorption to protect joints during training.

-- Spin Bikes: Spin bikes are compact and sturdy.
+- Spin Bikes: Compact and sturdy.
 They are great for steady cardio or full-body workouts and offer the possibility of spin classes in gyms.

 - Rowing Machines: Rowers offer functional cardio by engaging most muscle groups while simultaneously increasing strength and endurance.